waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Safari Game Time Limit:** The Safari Game has a time limit.
 When it expires, the player is automatically warped back to the Safari Zone Gate.
 - **PC Box Full Mechanic:** When a Pokémon is caught and the active PC box is full, the caught Pokémon is still sent to the PC, but a warning is displayed.
 I must remember to manually change the active box at a Pokémon Center.
 - **Eevee Evolution:** An NPC in the Safari Zone North Rest House mentioned that Eevee can evolve into Flareon or Vaporeon, suggesting multiple evolution paths likely influenced by evolution stones.
+- **Item Mechanics:** EXP.ALL gives EXP to all party Pokémon, even non-participants.
+However, it reduces the total EXP gained per Pokémon.
+Best used for targeted training, otherwise store in PC.

 ### C. Map Mechanics Discoveries
 - **Map Segmentation:** Some maps are divided into non-contiguous sections that are only accessible via warps (e.g., gatehouses).
 My pathfinding tools cannot navigate between these segments directly.
 (Confirmed for Safari Zone West & Center, Route 15).